A Pangea Mobile App

 The App

-Once I had some data, I could start creating a UI.
-I started with our entire list of ERC20 tokens and made a whitelist for tokens with good volume.
+Once we had some data, we could start creating a UI.
+We started with our entire list of ERC20 tokens and made a whitelist for tokens with good volume.

 Then further narrowed the whitelist down to three tokens: WETH (Wrapped Ethereum), WBTC (Wrapped Bitcoin), and one well-traded meme coin, PEPE.